HITEC City

 The Hyderabad Information Technology and Engineering Consultancy City (HITEC City) is an Indian financial business district located in Hyderabad, Telangana, India.
 HITEC City is spread across 81 ha of land under the suburbs of Madhapur, Gachibowli, Kondapur, Miyapur, Nanakramguda, Serilingampally, Bachupally, Manikonda, Kukatpally and Shamshabad all the combined technology townships is also known as Cyberabad with a radius of 52.48 km surrounding approximate area of 6100 ha.
 HITEC City is within 2 km of the residential and commercial suburb of Jubilee Hills.

 History

-In 1997, The then Chief Minister N. Chandra Babu Naidu travelled to Southeast Asia to meet potential investors and to 'market the state' and was impressed with the larger technology related developments of Singapore and Malaysia – especially Multimedia Super Corridor (MSC) near Kuala Lumpur.
+In 1997, the then Chief Minister N. Chandra Babu Naidu travelled to Southeast Asia to meet potential investors and 'market the state' and was impressed with the larger technology related developments of Singapore and Malaysia – especially Multimedia Super Corridor (MSC) near Kuala Lumpur.
 Soon after coming back from his Southeast Asia tour, Naidu initiated a $350 million knowledge enclave in Hyderabad, leading to birth of HITEC City.
 It was inaugurated by the then Prime Minister of India Atal Bihari Vajpayee on 22 November 1998.